joelspadin/Windows-and-Tabs-API-Extensions/README.md

 It adds a global **TabUtils** object and extends Opera's **BrowserTab**, **BrowserTabGroup** and **BrowserWindow** objects with new methods and properties.

+Just add js/api-extensions.js to your project and include it in your extension's index.html with a <script> tag like so:

+	<script src="js/api-extensions.js"></script>

 More in-depth documentation can be found in the **jsdoc** folder.

 ## Bug-Fixes